-A designated member of the land or plane crew shall pick up all sack meals prepared for detainee transportation from the food service department.
-Before departing, this crewmember shall inspect the sacks for:
+A designated member of the transportation by land or plane crew shall pick up all sack meals prepared for detainee transportation from the food service department.
+Before departing, this crew member shall inspect the sacks for:

-- Quality of contents:
+- 1) quality of contents;

-- Proper wrapping; and
+- 2) proper wrapping; and

-- Correct individual counts.
+- 3) correct individual counts.